The History and Theological Premise of Flirty Fishing (1977-1987)

 And Jesus, walking by the sea of Galilee, saw two brethren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.
 And he saith unto them, Follow me, and I will make you fishers of men.
 And they straightway left their nets, and followed him.
 (Matthew 4:18-20)

-In the latter part of the ‘70s and early ‘80s, Father David, responding in part to the sexual liberality of that time period, presented the possibility of initiating a more personal and intimate form of witnessing which became known as “Flirty Fishing” or “FFing.”
+In the latter part of the '70s and early '80s, David Berg, responding in part to the sexual liberality of that time period, presented the possibility of initiating a more personal and intimate form of witnessing which became known as "Flirty Fishing" or "FFing."
 Flirty Fishing later developed into a ministry throughout the Family until it was discontinued in 1987.

-In his Letters at that time, he offered the challenging proposal that since “God is love” (1 John 4:8), and His Son, Jesus, is the physical manifestation and embodiment of God’s love for humanity, then we as Christian recipients of that love are in turn responsible to be living samples to others of God’s great all-encompassing love.
-Taking the apostle Paul’s writings literally, that saved Christians are “dead to the law [of Moses]” (Romans 7:4), through faith in Jesus, Father David arrived at the rather shocking conclusion that Christians were therefore free through God’s grace to go to great lengths to show the love of God to others, even as far as meeting their sexual needs.
+In his Letters at that time, he offered the challenging proposal that since "God is love" (1 John 4:8), and His Son, Jesus, is the physical manifestation and embodiment of God's love for humanity, then we as Christian recipients of that love are in turn responsible to be living examples to others of God's great all-encompassing love.
+Taking the apostle Paul's writings literally, that saved Christians are "dead to the law [of Moses]" (Romans 7:4), through faith in Jesus, David arrived at the rather shocking conclusion that Christians were therefore free through God's grace to go to great lengths to show the love of God to others.

-Although sex and love are not necessarily directly linked, sex was nevertheless seen as an undeniable human need, and one which much of humanity equates with love.
-Therefore, Father David proposed that the boundaries of expressing God’s love to others could at times go beyond just showing kindness and doing good deeds.
-He suggested that for those who were in dire need of physical love and affection, even sex could serve as evidence to them that we loved them with the Lord’s love, and were willing to sacrificially meet their sexual needs in order to show them that love.
+David proposed that the boundaries of expressing God's love to others could at times go beyond just showing kindness and doing good deeds.
+He suggested that for those who were in dire need of physical love and affection, even sex could serve as evidence to them of God's love.

 History